-But once the program started, my doubts quickly faded.
-Every Saturday morning, the hours flew by as I volunteered alongside newfound friends, who happened to have autism.
+Once the CommunityWorks program began, I quickly found myself amongst a community of welcoming peers.
+Every Saturday morning, the hours would fly by as I volunteered alongside newfound friends, who happened to have autism.
 While feeding turtles celery at the Phoenix Herpetological Society, I chatted with one teen about her interest in veterinary studies.
-The next week, another friend with autism taught me the chemistry of cooking as we prepared meals for First Place-Phoenix residents.
-With every volunteering session, I learned a little more about my peers impacted by autism – their hobbies, interests and routines.
+The next week, another friend with autism taught me the chemistry of cooking as we prepared meals for First Place residents.
+With every volunteering session, I learned a little more about my peers impacted by autism – their hobbies, interest, and routines.
 And frequently, I found myself blown away by their aptitude for science.

 However, I was most surprised to learn that my friends had cultivated this scientific knowledge on their own.
 While the school system did help them learn the basics, an overemphasis on their diagnosis had impeded these teens’ scientific education.
 As an advocate for educational equity, I couldn’t stand idly by knowing my friends lacked access to STEM resources.
 My mission was simple: engage the talents and interests of my peers with autism by connecting them to inclusive, science-specific extracurricular experiences in the Phoenix community.